jonrau1/ElectricEye/docs/setup/Setup_AWS.md

 **NOTE** When retrieving from SSM or Secrets Manager, your current Profile / Boto3 Session is used and *NOT* the ElectricEye Role that is specified in `aws_electric_eye_iam_role_name`.
 Ensure you have `ssm:GetParameter`, `secretsmanager:GetSecretValue`, and relevant `kms` permissions as needed to retrieve this values.

+- `shodan_api_key_value`: This variable specifies the location (or actual value) of your Shodan.io API Key based on the option for `credentials_location`.
+This is an optional value but encouraged as having your resources being index by Shodan can be a useful pre-attack indicator if it is accurate information *and* your configurations are bad to begin with.

 - `aws_account_targets`: This variable specifies a list of AWS accounts, OU IDs, or an organization's principal ID that you want to run ElectricEye against.
 If you do not specify any values, and your `aws_multi_account_target_type` is set to `Accounts` then your current AWS Account will be evaluated.

 If you are running this against your Organization **leave this option empty**.
 Additionally, the Account you are running ElectricEye from must either be the AWS Organizations Management Account or an Account which is a Delegated Admin for an Organizations-scoped service such as AWS FMS, Amazon GuardDuty, or otherwise.